DanielCConlon/zookeepr/README.md

 - Implement functionality called middleware so our server can understand the type of data we are looking to post.

 - Use a tool called Insomnia to test POST requests while we wait for a finished front end.

+# 11.3

+- Created GET routes that serve HTML content instead of JSON.

+- Implemented a special Express.js middleware function that helps serve front-end assets.

+- Used front-end JavaScript to send data to our POST routes.

+- Deepened your knowledge and revisited front-end GET functionality using the Fetch API.